bowencool/blog/src/content/blog/how-to-forward-sms-messages-to-your-todo-list.md

 console.log(`listened http://localhost:${PORT}`);
 ```

-## Add a forwarding rules
+## Add a forwarding rule

 1. Open the App
-2. Switch to "forwarding rules" in the bottom navigation bar.
+2. Switch to "Rules" in the bottom navigation bar.
-3. Switch to "sms messages" in the top navigation bar.
+3. Switch to "Sms" in the top navigation bar.
 4. Click on the "+" in the upper right corner.
 5. Fill in the information as below: